mishal23/Tic-Tac-Toe/CONTRIBUTING.md

 Here are some things, which I want to implement in due course of time!

-- Try to make this game a better user-friendly game.
-- Add more graphics, to enjoy user-interface.
 - Let user choose option to who wants **X** and who wants **0**.
 - Make it two way-game, **Computer vs Human** and **Human vs Human**.
 - Maintain a Leader-Board for all players who have played.
+- Add more graphics, to enjoy user-interface.

 Any such changes if you can make, please do contribute!